gizzmo123456/AMS-Build/dev-notes.md

 - Needs to add job to unblock queue once a job has finished.

 - Prepare activity needs to only run once per project, per branch

+# bugs.
+- [ ] print is cutting off the first character of when printing from terminal.
+      However it is printing to file correctly.